oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-your-target-market-and-value-or-selling-proposition/rule.md

 ---

 With a clearly defined target audience, it is much easier to determine where and how to market your company.
-Here are some tips to help you define your target market.
+Here are some tips to help you define your target market.​​

-### 1. Define your Personas, who are your current customers, and why do they buy from you?
+### ​1.
+Define your Personas, who are your current customers, and why do they buy from you?

 - Look for common characteristics and interests.
 - Which ones bring in the most business?